 Note: You may use our Land Transfer Calculator to estimate your required land transfer tax for Saskatchewan; however, the final value must be confirmed with your solicitor.

 Saskatchewan Land Title Transfer (LTT) Fee Rebate

 Currently, Saskatchewan does not offer first-time home buyers land title transfer fee rebates or exemptions.
-Properties valued under $8,800 may be exempt from LTT fees.

 Municipal Land Title Transfer (LTT) Fee

 Regina and Saskatoon do not have any municipal land title transfer fees.
 As such, they also do not offer any rebates or exemptions.

 Saskatchewan & Federal Taxes, Rebates and Regulations

 Saskatchewan has the most simplified and lowest land transfer taxes.
 Please review in detail to see if these additional taxes impact you.
 We have included links to the taxes and additional links if any programs exist for rebates.

 The federal government announced a measure to prohibit non-Canadians from purchasing residential property in Canada for 2 years in Budget 2022.
 The legislation known as the Prohibition on the Purchase of Residential Property by Non-Canadians Act was passed on June 23, 2022.
 This law will come into effect on January 1, 2023, for two years ending on December 31, 2025.